ChipV223/Railway/README.md

 }
 ```

-Afterwards, the program executes the second Railway CLI command, `railway logs -b` to capture the build logs of the deployment.
-Since the logfile is already created from the last step, we tell GO
+Afterwards, the program executes the second Railway CLI command, `railway logs -b` so that the build logs of the deployment can be captured.
+Since the logfile is already created from the last step,
-to open the file and append the output from the command to the file.
+we tell GO to open the file and append the output from the CLI command to the file.

 ```
 cmd2 := exec.Command("railway", "logs", "-b")